SHG Home Energy Advice leaflet

 - give more flexibility about how we meet the needs of Stockport residents

 Stockport Council will assess your application and work with you to support your needs.
-Visit their website for more information and the application form
+Visit the Stockport Council financial support in a crisis web page(opens in a new window) for more information and the application form.

 Additional support